jepusto/scdhlm/cran-comments.md

 ## Resubmission

 This is a re-submission and a maintenance release.
-This version fixes the outstanding CRAN check error (on ATLAS build).
+The main changes are a small tweak to how missing observations are handled in the function preprocess_SCD() and a corresponding modification to one of the example datasets.

 ## Test environments